datacarpentry/datacarpentry.github.io/pages/hosted-lead.md

 - [ ] Send your website repository’s URL to the [Data Carpentry workshop coordinator](mailto:team@carpentries.org) (team@carpentries.org)
 - [ ] Assist the workshop host with [recruiting helpers](/email-templates/#recruiting-helpers) (at least 1 per 12 participants)
 - [ ] Coordinate with the host to ensure the workshop is [accessible](/accessibility/)
-- [ ] Coordinate with the host to obtain contact information in case of emergency (e.x. local authorities, building security)
+- [ ] Coordinate with the host to obtain contact information in case of emergency (e.g. local authorities, building security)
 - [ ] [Prepare to teach your material](/instructor-checklist/)
 - [ ] [Email learners](/email-templates/#email-learners-before-workshop) to remind them about workshop location, timing and installation requirements and send out the pre-workshop survey
 - [ ] Check with the host to make sure they have the necessary [equipment](/equipment-checklist/), especially sticky notes